Computer Vision Platform

 What factors determine the accuracy of the image recognition system?

 The two key factors determining the accuracy of the image recognition task are the complexity of the task and the quality and quantity of the training data available.
-Some tasks achieve high precision easily, while others demand extensive data and effort for even moderate accuracy.
-The quality and accuracy of all your models can be tested, compared and improved over time on our platform.
-Learn more in our articles and reach out to us anytime to discuss your unique use case.

-How image recognition works?
+How does image recognition work?

-Ximilar provides several off-the-shelf solutions for classifying specific image data, such as stock photos, home decor and furniture images, fashion photos, or trading and collectible cards.
-Custom models can be easily trained on our platform.
-Read the articles in our blog to learn about image recognition technology.
+We provide a number of off-the-shelf solutions for classifying specific image data, such as stock photos, home decor and furniture images, fashion photos, or trading and collectible cards.

 What is the use of image recognition in healthcare?

-Image recognition helps optimize diagnostics, treatment, as well as patient care by employing advanced AI algorithms to rapidly analyze medical imagery.
 It facilitates early disease detection, personalized treatment plans, and efficient workflows for healthcare providers.
 Key applications include diagnostic imaging and disease detection, such as analyzing X-ray or microscopy images, as well as providing surgical assistance.
 Additionally, the technology helps with other vital use cases such as drug discovery and health data analysis.

 Categorization & Tagging